Quick Answer

 What Exactly Is Subscription Creep?

-This gap between perception and reality defines subscription creep.
+That gap between perception and reality defines the problem.
 It’s not dramatic.
 It doesn’t announce itself.
 It simply compounds month after month while you focus on bigger financial concerns.

 The Business Model Behind the Curtain